-Jaden Smith 2017: ‘After Earth’ Actor Leaves Hollywood To Be A K-pop Star Like BIGBANG’s G-Dragon?
+Jaden Smith 2017: ‘After Earth’ Actor Leaves Hollywood To Be A K-Pop Star Like Bigbang’s G-Dragon?

 — Jaden Smith (@officialjaden) June 11, 2017

-Even though Jaden Smith is mostly known for his acting skills, he has already started a music career but has never actually found success compared to his films.
+Even though Jaden Smith is mostly known for his acting skills, he has already started a music career, but has never actually found success compared to his films.

 [Featured Image by Theo Wargo/Getty Images]